RashiShukla23/ai-interview-simulator/README.md

 Existing research splits into two clusters:
 1. Resume-personalized conversational mock-interview systems focused on emotion, confidence, and behavioral scoring (no coding component)
-2. Code-assessment research confirming LLMs alone cannot reliably verify code correctness without real execution
+2. Code-assessment research showing that naive LLM-based code judging is unreliable without a disciplined evaluation strategy

-**No reviewed system combines** resume-aware personalized questioning **with** a live coding round, real code execution (Judge0), Socratic hint-giving, and process-based reasoning scoring in one unified platform.
+**No reviewed system combines** resume-aware personalized questioning **with** a live coding round, few-shot engineered code evaluation, Socratic hint-giving, and process-based reasoning scoring in one unified platform.
 This is the gap this project addresses.